vaishnavi080404/HTML-CSS-P3-/README.md

-The Practice folder - is the landing page code
+The Practice folder - is the MAMAEARTH landing page code